If this is an emergency, call 911.

 310 UNI-Dome, 319.273.2556, firstname.lastname@example.org

-B. Role of the Title IX Officer and Deputy Coordinators
+B. Role of the Title IX Officer and Deputy Coordinator

-The Title IX Officer and Deputy Coordinators are charged with coordinating the University response to reports of misconduct under this policy.
-The Title IX Officer and Deputy Coordinators do not serve as advocates for either the complainant or the respondent.
-The Title IX Officer or Deputy Coordinators will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
-Where appropriate, the Title IX Officer or Deputy Coordinators will provide to both parties information on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
-The Title IX Officer and Deputy Coordinators will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and rearrangement of housing, dining, and work assignments.
+The Title IX Officer and Deputy Coordinator are charged with coordinating the University response to reports of misconduct under this policy.
+The Title IX Officer and Deputy Coordinator do not serve as advocates for either the complainant or the respondent.
+The Title IX Officer or Deputy Coordinator will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
+Where appropriate, the Title IX Officer or Deputy Coordinator will provide to both parties information on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
+The Title IX Officer and Deputy Coordinator will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and rearrangement of housing, dining, and work assignments.

 C. Police Reporting